Ambiguity in information and information in ambiguity.

 With photography and digital media, I’ve examined a range of themes—gender, advertising, the internet and social media, environmental, cultural, and social issues—all through challenging a process, conceptual groundwork, engaging chance and error, and pattern matching.

-My undergraduate degree is a Bachelors of Science in Art, owing to three years I spent studying chemistry, physics, math, etc. in a pharmacology program before turning to art.
-After graduation I worked primarily in photography.
-In 1994, I was fortunate enough to join the team at ada’web, a digital foundry commissioning artists to use the web as a medium.
+In 1988-89, I attended the Whitney Museum Independent Study Program, working primarily in photography.
+I was very fortunate in 1994 to join the team at ada’web, a digital foundry commissioning artists to use the web as a medium.
 It became my medium, too.
-In the early 2000’s, for various reasons, my exhibition train derailed.
+In the early 2000’s, my exhibition train derailed though I continued to produce work in that interstitial time spent getting from A to B, here to there.
 Here’s to getting back on track.

 @involvebias is an anagram of Vivian Selbo.